 I'm a freelance science writer and I am also the Editor of Popular Astronomy magazine.
 I've written articles for both the Astronomy Now magazine and website, along with contributing to Sky at Night magazine, All About Space magazine, NASA's Astrobiology Magazine, Skymania News and Sen. The magazine articles are listed below, along with links to all online articles.

-Astronomy Now news articles
+Astronomy Now articles (8 features, 12 news articles)

-Articles written for websites
+Articles written for websites (105 articles)

 Astronomy Now news articles:

 "The final hours of comet ISON" in the September 2014 issue.

 "Have X-rays revealed dark matter particle?" in the August 2014 issue.

 "Speedy stellar jets spotted by ALMA" in the October 2013 issue.

 "Herschel solves water mystery on Jupiter" in the June 2013 issue.